dkaravaev/check-ethwallet/README.md

 # check-ethwallet
 You need:

+0. Unix-based system with standard Unix utilities and BASH;

 1. Ethereum CLI based on GoLang (geth);

-2. gdialog (Installs automatically with make install);
+2. gdialog (Installs automatically with make install).

-3. xinetd.

-Just run 'make install' under root (<font color="red">Nothing Harmful!</font>) command to places executbales to /usr/local/bin.